daniel-werner/laravel-schemacrawler/README.md

 It is capable of creating database diagram from the default schema with zero configuration, but it also offers configuration options for more advanced usage.

 ## Requirements
-This package ships with the build in SchemaCrawler, and it requires installed `java` version 8 and `Graphviz`.
+This package ships with the built in SchemaCrawler, and it requires installed `java` version 8 and `Graphviz`.

 MacOS users can install Graphviz via HomeBrew:
 ```bash
 brew install graphviz
 ```

-Homestead or Ubuntu user can install it via package manager:
+Homestead or Ubuntu users can install it via package manager:
 ```bash
 sudo apt-get install graphviz
 ```